 If the status LED doesn't light green, check the polarity of the batteries.
-Check rechargeable batteries for a full charge.
 If you see any other flashing signal from the LED, refer to the chart on page 29 to identify the code.

-Use the Right Batteries Your transmitter uses AA batteries.
-Use new alkaline batteries.
-Do not use rechargeable AA cells to power the TQi transmitter, as they will not provide sufficient voltage for optimum transmitter performance.
+Use the Right Batteries

+Your transmitter uses

+AA batteries.
+Use new

+alkaline batteries.
+Do

+not use rechargeable AA

+cells to power the TQi

+transmitter, as they will not

+provide sufficient voltage

+for optimum transmitter

+performance.